philbowles/H4AsyncTCP/README.md

 # What does it do?

 H4AsyncTCP provides two simple-to-use classes which handle all aspects of Asynchronous TCP Rx/Tx.
 While it *can* be used "standalone" by experienced coders, its main purpose is to function as the base of all other H4Async< xxx > libraries (see below).

-For this reason, the Usage/API documentation here is deliberately minimal.

 ---